 - Unified Sports shall be administered by the NHIAA Unified Sports Committee and the rules of the National Federation will govern the sport when applicable. - Exception to the NFHS Uniform Rule(s): One set of uniforms per school (one color) shall be allowed. - Definition of Participants: (BLA XXXV, Sect.
-3) - o Unified Student Athlete: A student with an intellectual disability who, based on his/her IEP is expected to be in school until she/he is 21. - Restriction of Participation Unified Student Partner: (BLA XXXV, Sect.
+3) - o Unified Student Athlete: A student with an intellectual disability who, based on his/her IEP is expected to be in school in accordance to state law (RSA 186-C:2) - Restriction of Participation Unified Student Partner: (BLA XXXV, Sect.
 4, e.)
 Student Athletes playing the same sport will be prohibited from competing as a Unified Partner in Unified Sports that season.
 Appropriate participation for such a Student Athlete Partner may take place as an assistant coach or manager.
-Schools with limited enrollment or special circumstances may apply to the Executive Director for a waiver of this rule. - Coaches Eligibility: In addition to the training referred to in the NHIAA By-Law Article I, Section 32: Coaches Eligibility it is suggested that a Unified Sports Coach review a PowerPoint presentation by the start of the season (PowerPoint will be distributed by October 1st). - Mouth Protector Rule: The NHIAA highly recommends the use of mouthguards in soccer.
+Schools with limited enrollment or special circumstances may apply to the Executive Director for a waiver of this rule. - Coaches Eligibility: In addition to the training referred to in the NHIAA By-Law Article I, Section 32: Coaches Eligibility it is suggested that a Unified Sports Coach review a PowerPoint presentation by the start of the season (PowerPoint will be distributed by October 1st). - Mouth Protector Rule: The NHIAA highly recommends the use of mouth guards in basketball.
 Refer to By-Law Article III: Sports Medicine; Sect.
-8: Mouth Guards. - Alignment of Sports: (BLA XXXV, Sect.
-5): Unified Sport teams in basketball, soccer, and volleyball shall be aligned in two leagues as co-ed sports.
-Unified track shall be aligned in one division as a co-ed sport. - NFHS Guidelines for Management of Concussions: The NHIAA mandates the following of the NFHS guidelines for management of Concussions.
+8: Mouth Guard. - Alignment of Sports: (BLA XXXV, Sect.
+5) Unified Sport teams in basketball, soccer, and volleyball shall be aligned in two leagues as co-ed sports.
+Unified Track shall be aligned in one division as a co-ed sport (CM 5.2017) - NFHS Guidelines for Management of Concussions: The NHIAA mandates the following of the NFHS guidelines for management of Concussions.